Codecademy/docs/content/git/concepts/branch/branch.md

 ---
 Title: 'Branch'
-Description: 'In Git, a branch represents a way to provide an isolated copy of the current code.
-The code in the branch can be modified without affecting the original code and, when it is ready, the changes can be moved back into the original code.
-Branches also make it much easier to undo changes.
-The basic syntax for creating a branch in Git is this: shell git branch   Using this command from  will create a new branch called  based off of the code that is currently in .'
+Description: 'In Git a branch represents a way to provide an isolated copy of the current code and can be modified without affecting the original code.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'